 Coincheck is a Japanese cryptocurrency exchange, which allegedly has the highest Bitcoin trading volume in Japan (referring to credible sources).

-On the date of last updating this review (4 July 2019), Coincheck had a 24 hour trading volume of USD 62.8 million.
+On 4 July 2019, Coincheck had a 24 hour trading volume of USD 62.8 million.
 This is a perfectly decent trading volume.
 Sure, it’s far from the absolute giants in the industry who rarely have a 24 hour trading volume below USD 1 billion, but it is still quite good.
-On the date of last updating this review, Coincheck’s trading volume placed it on place no. 77 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+On the date of last updating this review (21 March 2020, right in the middle of the crisis with COVID-19), Coincheck’s trading volume was USD 56.5 million which placed it on place no. 90 on the list of the exchanges in the world with the highest 24 hour trading volumes.

 Coincheck is also available through mobile use.
 You can easily download their application on Appstore or Google Play.